SalarAlo/SalarAlo/README.md

     Frontend Webdevelopment with React and Gamedevelopment with Unity 🧑‍💻
   </li>
   <li>
-    I dont use vim by the way 😞
+    I use vim motions by the way
   </li>
   <li>
     My email is salarmanan8@gmail.com 👤